 Our Bylaws provide that the number of directors may be fixed from time to time by resolution of the Board of Directors, which number shall not be less than two.
-The number of directors is currently fixed at seven, and the Board of Directors has fixed the number of directors at six at the effective time of the Annual Meeting.
+The number of directors is currently fixed at six.
+The Bylaws provide that vacancies occurring on the Board of Directors may be filled by the affirmative vote of a majority of the remaining directors or by our stockholders.
 Our executive officers serve at the discretion of the Board of Directors and are elected by our Board of Directors annually.